-The Disclosure Committee supports the company's efforts to meet the requirements for external financial reporting.
-The Disclosure Committee reviews the quarterly and annual reports for the Telenor Group and ensures that external reporting requirements are met.
+The Disclosure Committee supports the

+company's efforts to meet the requirements for external financial reporting.
+The Disclosure Committee reviews the quarterly and annual reports of the Telenor Group and ensures that external reporting requirements are met.
 The Committee is chaired by the CFO, and includes the following members: Group General Counsel, Head of Investor relations, Group Controller, Head of Group Accounting and Head of Group Communications.
-The Disclosure Committee meets in connection with reviews of the quarterly reports and the Annual Report.
+The Disclosure Committee meets to review financial reports and the Annual Report.